duwiarsana/percobaanmap/README.md

     - Some datasets lack consistent province fields.
 We therefore derive membership by inspecting each feature's __4‑digit regency code__ using `getDistrictId(props)` from `src/utils/geojsonProps.ts`.
     - Keep features whose regency code starts with `51`.
 If a code is absent, we fall back to district name lookup via `findDistrictConfig(name)` from `src/data-config.ts`.
     - We enrich Bali district features with `regency_code` and `province_code: '51'` to stabilize downstream logic.
+    - Name matching is normalized (case-insensitive, spaces/underscores/hyphens removed) so variants like `KARANG ASEM` match `Karangasem`.
+This prevents valid districts from being filtered out due to formatting differences.

 - __ID normalization__ (`src/utils/geojsonProps.ts`)
   - `getDistrictId(props)` extracts a stable 4‑digit regency code by preferring `regency_code` or deriving it from `district_code`/`village_code`.